joostkremers/pandoc-mode/docs/index.md

 the settings.
 If you go this route, do remember to first set the output format, because all other settings depend on it.

-Also keep in mind that even though `pandoc-mode` writes YAML files that Pandoc accepts, not every defaults file that works for Pandoc can be read by `pandoc-mode`.
-One discrepancy is that for certain options, Pandoc accepts both a singular and a plural variant (e.g., `input-file` and `input-files`), where the singular variant takes a single argument, while the plural variant takes a list. `pandoc-mode` always works with the plural variant, so it ignores the singular variant.
-If you want to create a settings file by hand, you can see a list of the options that `pandoc-mode` recognises by doing `C-u M-x pandoc-view-settings` (or `C-c / C-u S` in a buffer with `pandoc-mode` enabled).
+If you write the defaults file by hand, keep in mind that some options have variant names that Pandoc accepts but `pandoc-mode` ignores.
+For example, Pandoc accepts both `input-file` (with one argument) and `input-files` (with a list of arguments), but `pandoc-mode` only “sees” the second variant.
+If you want to create a settings file by hand, you can see a list of the options that `pandoc-mode` recognises by doing `C-u M-x pandoc-view-settings`.
+See the section [Settings files](#settings-files) for details.

 Apart from the change in settings files, there are a few features that `pandoc-mode` 3.0 no longer supports, because the functionality that